KunZhou9646/apsipa2020-demo/README.md

-# apsipa2020-demo
+# IEEE SLT2020-demo
-This is the demo page for APSIPA 2020
+This is the demo page for the paper "VAW-GAN FOR DISENTANGLEMENT AND RECOMPOSITION OF EMOTIONALELEMENTS IN SPEECH"